 The instruction-level or fine-grain offloading is convenient for FU-centric accelerators, since the application execution flow can remain in the host CPU by only including a dedicated ISA for accelerator's operations.
 Here, we consider an arbitrary ISA-extension for triggering NDA operations, and also for allowing binaries to be composed of both host CPU and NDA instructions.
 Hence, the host CPU has to fetch, decode and issue instructions transparently to the near-memory logic without or with minimal timing overhead.

 In our modeling, we built the case study ISA upon the x86 ISA, and we use a two-step decoding mechanism to perform fine-grain instruction offloading to NDA: host CPU and NDA sides.
-Thus, modules present in any host CPU, such as TLB, page walker and even host registers can be reused without incurring additional hardware.
-For instance, memory access instructions, such as PIM_LOAD and PIM_STORE, rely on the host address translation mechanism, which prevents hardware duplication in NDA logic, keeping software compatibility and memory protection.
-Thus, the host-side interface seamlessly supports register-to-register and register-to-memory instructions in the near-memory logic, and also registerto-register instructions between host CPU and NDA logic.
+The modules present in any host CPU, such as TLB, page walker, and even host registers can be reused by CPU and NDA instructions without incurring any limitation or additional hardware.
+For instance, memory access instructions, such as PIM_LOAD and PIM_STORE, rely on the host address translation mechanism (from Address Generation Unit (AGU) to TLB), which prevents hardware duplication in NDA logic, keeping software compatibility and memory protection.
+Thus, the host-side interface seamlessly supports register-to-register and register-to-memory instructions in the near-memory logic, and also register-to-register instructions between host CPU and NDA logic.

-The first step to perform instruction offloading consists of decoding a NDA instruction in the host CPU.
-Part of the instruction fields in the NDA ISA can be used to read or write x86 registers, and to calculate the memory addresses using any x86 addressing method.
+The first step to perform instruction offloading consists of decoding an NDA instruction in the host CPU.
+Part of the instruction fields in the NDA ISA can be used to read from or write to host registers, and to calculate the memory addresses using any host addressing method.
 In the meantime, other instruction fields are used to NDA-specific features, such as physical registers of NDA logic, operand size, vector width and so on, which are encapsulated into the NDA machine format in the execution stage.

 In the host CPU pipeline, all NDA instructions are seen as store instructions, which are issued to the Load-Store Queue (LSQ) unit.
-The NDA Instruction Dispatcher unit illustrated in Figure 1 presents the modifications made in the LSQ to support the instruction-level offloading.
-Further, the NDA Instruction Dispatcher unit is also responsible for violation checking between native and NDA load/store requests.
-An exclusive offloading port connects the LSQ to the host memory controller directly.
-The NDA instructions are dispatched in a pipeline fashion at each CPU cycle, except for the memory instructions that need its data to be updated in the main memory and invalidated in the cache memories to keep data coherent, which is detailed in Subsection 4.2.

-As NDA instructions are sent as a regular packets to the memory system, they are addressed by the destination NDA unit and an architecture-specific flag is set in the packet to differ it from typical read and write requests.
+This characteristic allows each NDA to be addressed at compile time (memory mapped), and therefore properly dispatched to the correct NDA within a vault controller.
+The NDA Instruction Dispatcher unit illustrated in Fig. 1 represents the modifications made in the LSQ to support the instruction-level offloading.
+As NDA instructions are sent as regular packets to the memory system, they are addressed by the destination NDA unit and an architecture-specific flag is set in the packet to differ it from typical read and write requests.
 When the packet arrives at the vault controller, the second step of the offloading mechanism takes place on the memory side: the instruction fields are extracted from the packet and decoded by the NDA FSM, where data will be finally be transferred or modified.
 By using this methodology, we decouple NDA logic from the host interface and, thus, the NDA logic can be easily extended without implying in modifications either to the host CPU or the host-NDA interface.